(1) On a vote on a written resolution—

 [(2) On a vote on a resolution on a show of hands at a meeting, each member present in person has one vote.]

 (3) On a vote on a resolution on a poll taken at a meeting—

-(a) in the case of a company having a share capital, every member has one vote
+(a) in the case of a company having a share capital, every member

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.